marasco/gitbook-wpr-tournated/getting-started/score-entry.md

 * **Enter score:** In the square fields.
 * **Ensure correct winning team:** Select the winning team (click their name rectangle or the trophy icon next to it).
 * **Save:** Click orange “Save” button.
-* ***IMPORTANT** Note: All matches must have both a score and a scheduled time entered, otherwise they will not upload properly to the WPR rating database.
+* ***IMPORTANT** Note: TD Responsibility: All matches must have both a score and a scheduled time entered before 11:59pm local time of the last day of the tournament.
+Missing data blocks the match results upload to the WPR rating database/player profiles.